Vastu Doshas

 Cut or missing corners in a house or plot create directional doshas.
 North-east cut is the most serious (spiritual and health impact).
 South-west cut undermines stability and authority.
 Remedies include mirrors to energetically "extend" missing corners, plants, and directional yantras.

-Last updated: 20 April 2026 · Source: Vastu Shastra tradition
+Last updated: 22 May 2026 · Source: Vastu Shastra tradition

-Irregular plots and non-rectangular floor plans are extremely common in modern construction — resulting in cut corners or missing directions.
+Irregular plots and non-rectangular floor plans are extremely common in modern construction, resulting in cut corners or missing directions.
 Each missing corner affects specific life areas governed by that direction.

 Effects by Cut Direction

 North-east cut: The most serious cut in Vastu.
 Effects include blocked spiritual growth, health deterioration (particularly in children), suppressed wisdom, and financial instability.
-The north-east is where beneficial cosmic energy enters — cutting it suppresses the household's primary energy source.
+The north-east is where beneficial cosmic energy enters, cutting it suppresses the household's primary energy source.

 South-west cut: Undermines stability, authority, and the head of household's position.
 Financial losses through poor decisions, relationship instability in the primary couple, and difficulty achieving lasting success.